Array Feature

 • Minimal manual forming and finishing, which is a major source of variation in traditional labs

 When these elements work together, clinics receive orthotic insoles that can be reproduced reliably, across technicians, time, and patient reorders.
+Orion combines automation, digital workflow integration, and validated orthotics materials to create a repeatable manufacturing environment where device quality is driven by process control rather than technician intervention.

 What Causes Inconsistency in Custom Orthotics?